Menezes History, Family Crest & Coats of Arms

 Menezes Settlers in United States in the 20th Century

-- Ivan M. Menezes (b.
-1960), British businessman, Chief Executive Officer and Executive Director of Diageo plc
+- Ivan M. Menezes (1960-2023), india-born, British businessman, Chief Executive Officer and Executive Director of Diageo plc

 - Holdemar Menezes (1921-1996), Brazilian writer